jollytoad/deno_http_fns/README.md

-# HTTP Functions for Deno
+# HTTP Functions for Deno (and other runtimes)

-This is a collection of functions to aid building of a HTTP service in Deno.
+This is a collection of functions to aid building of a HTTP service in Deno, or other JS runtimes.

 They can be used instead of a monolithic router framework, or in tandem with one.